lorenzovan/Transition-risk---computational-model/README.md

 This repository holds the code and analysis developed for the **Master's Research Thesis** by **Lorenzo van Cadsand**.

-The primary objective of this project is to **define a capital buffer for transition risk based on a simulation approach, applying VaR as risk measure to the empirical transition risk loss distribution.**
+The primary objective of this project is to **define a capital buffer for transition risk using a simulation approach, applying VaR as the risk measure to the empirical transition risk loss distribution.** This distribution is calculated across a range of num_simulations steps, where each step involves the random association of exposures with a fossil, renewable, or mixed technology mix.
+The total transition risk portfolio loss is subsequently defined by the aggregation of the individual transition risk losses for each of the n exposures, following the Monasterolo & Battiston climate valuation framework.

 The core of the analysis and simulation is contained within the **Jupyter Notebook**.